 2. Crack open an egg and remove the yolk, all you’re going to need is the egg white.

 3. Hold your eyelid closed and dip a cotton swab into the egg white.

 4. Rub the cotton swab across the crease of your eyelid (it should not drip at all, you don’t need much).

 5. Keep holding your eyelid closed and wait for the egg white to dry or you could sit in front of a fan to speed up the time.

 That’s it!
 You may have to reapply it a little higher or a little lower if you didn’t get the result on the first try.
-For both me and my mom, we had to put it on 2 or 3 times, but once we figured out where to put it, it came out great!
+For both my mom and I, we had to put it on 2 or 3 times to get it in the perfect spot.
+Once we figured out where to put it, it came out great!